KelSolaar/sIBL_GUI/docs/sphinx/source/resources/pages/usage.rst

 The *Export layout* is where the bridge between **sIBL_GUI** and the 3d packages is created.

-This layout is built around 4 components:
+This layout is built around 4 Components:

 -  :ref:`core.templatesOutliner`
--  :ref:`core.databaseBrowser`
+-  :ref:`core.iblSetsOutliner`
 -  :ref:`addons.loaderScript`
 -  :ref:`addons.loaderScriptOptions`

-An additional but extremely powerful export related component is available by right clicking the main toolbar:
+An additional but extremely powerful export related Component is available by right clicking the main toolbar:

 -  :ref:`addons.rewiringTool`